 We have further information on both live streaming and pre-recording live events to follow, and more features and integrations in this area are just days away.
-Let us know if you have any questions or want to discuss your requirements.
+Feel free to let us know if you have any questions or discuss your requirements.

 Research other content providers who provide a similar event online (via YouTube, Vimeo etc.) and look for inspiration.

-Decide on which hardware (camera, microphone, device, light sources) you will use.
+Decide which hardware you will use (camera, microphone, device, light sources).

-Test and familiarise yourself with your hardware, ensuring you know how everything works and that it is compatible with your software choice.
+Test and familiarise yourself with your hardware, ensuring you know how everything works and is compatible with your software choice.

 Decide on the format and run time of each of your events.

-Decide on a location to film your live stream from - consider camera position and ensure that the area you will film in is free from distractions.
+Decide on a location from which to film your live stream - consider camera position and ensure that the area you will film in is free from distractions.

-Plan a loose script and structure of your first event, including any music that you will use.
+Plan a loose script and structure for your first event, including any music you will use.

 Secure music rights (if required).

 Practice, practice, practice!
-Including, if possible, a run-through of at least one event using all equipment and software.
+Including a run-through of at least one event using all equipment and software.

-Switch any devices in the room to airplane mode - make sure that wifi is turned on for any devices that are being used to broadcast!
+Switch any devices in the room to aeroplane mode - ensure that wifi is turned on for any devices used to broadcast!

-Make sure that you are properly framed in camera shot, in focus, and that the device you are using to film is in a secure and level position (and in landscape orientation).
+Ensure that you are correctly framed in-camera shot, in focus, and that the device you use to film is in a secure and level position (and in landscape orientation).

-If you plan to record the event for resale or review purposes remember to start the record.
+Remember to start the record if you plan to record the event for resale or review purposes.

 Log onto your call/stream in plenty of time for your event.

-After greetings and introductions ask all participants to put themselves on mute when not contributing to the event (this is not necessary when using genuine streaming services such as YouTube or Facebook live).
+After greetings and introductions, ask all participants to put themselves on mute when not contributing to the event (this is unnecessary when using genuine streaming services such as YouTube or Facebook live).

 (Optional) - ask your attendees for feedback or direct them to a place where they can provide it.

-(Optional) - give your attendees the opportunity to talk and socialise.
-Planning this after the event will mean that you know exactly how much extra time is available to do so (if you are recording the event, remember to turn off the recording at this point).
+(Optional) - allow your attendees to talk and socialise.
+Planning this after the event will mean you know exactly how much extra time is available to do so (if you are recording the event, remember to turn off the recording at this point).

-Review any issues or stumbling blocks and think about how to avoid them next time.
+Review any issues or stumbling blocks and think about avoiding them next time.